Solomon Islands: World War II

+With the outbreak of the Second World War most planters and traders were evacuated to Australia and most cultivation ceased.
+Some of the most intense fighting of the war occurred in the Solomons.

-From 1942 until the end of 1943, the Solomon Islands were the scene of several major land, sea and air battles between the Allies and the Japanese Empire's armed forces.
-Following the Japanese attack on Pearl Harbor in 1941 war was declared between Japan and the Allied Powers, and the Japanese, seeking to protect their southern flank, invaded South-East Asia and New Guinea.
-In May 1942 the Japanese launched Operation Mo, occupying Tulagi and most of the western Solomon Islands, including Guadalcanal where they began work on an airstrip.
-The British administration had already relocated to Auki, Malaita and most of the European population had been evacuated to Australia.
+From 1942 until the end of 1943, the Solomon Islands were the scene of several major land, sea, and air battles between the Allies and the Empire of Japan's armed forces.
+Following the Japanese attack on Pearl Harbor in 1941, war was declared between Japan and the Allied Powers, and the Japanese, seeking to protect their southern flank, invaded South-East Asia and New Guinea.
+In May 1942, the Japanese launched Operation Mo, occupying Tulagi and most of the western Solomon Islands, including Guadalcanal where they began work on an airstrip.
+The British administration had already relocated to Auki, Malaita, and most of the European population had been evacuated to Australia.
 The Allies counter-invaded Guadalcanal in August 1942, followed by the New Georgia campaign in 1943, both of which were turning points in the Pacific War, stopping and then countering the Japanese advance.
-The conflict resulted in thousands of Allied, Japanese and civilian deaths, as well an immense destruction across the islands.
+The conflict resulted in thousands of Allied, Japanese and civilian deaths, and extensive destruction across the islands.
+The Solomon Islands Campaign cost the Allies approximately 7,100 men, 29 ships, and 615 aircraft.
+The Japanese lost 31,000 men, 38 ships, and 683 aircraft.

 Coastwatchers from the Solomon Islands played a major role in providing intelligence and rescuing other Allied servicemen.
 U.S. Admiral William Halsey, the commander of Allied forces during the Battle for Guadalcanal, recognised the coastwatchers' contributions by stating "The coastwatchers saved Guadalcanal and Guadalcanal saved the South Pacific."
-In addition around 3,200 men served in the Solomon Islands Labour Corps and some 6,000 enlisted in the British Solomon Islands Protectorate Defence Force, with their exposure to the Americans leading to several social and political transformations.
+In addition, around 3,200 men served in the Solomon Islands Labour Corps and some 6,000 enlisted in the British Solomon Islands Protectorate Defence Force, with their exposure to the Americans leading to several social and political transformations.
 For example, the Americans had extensively developed Honiara, with the capital shifting there from Tulagi in 1952, and the Pijin language was heavily influenced by the communication between Americans and the Islands inhabitants.

+The most significant of the Allied Forces' operations against the Japanese Imperial Forces was launched on 7 August 1942, with simultaneous naval bombardments and amphibious landings on the Florida Islands at Tulagi and Red Beach on Guadalcanal.

+The Battle of Guadalcanal became an important and bloody campaign fought in the Pacific War as the Allies began to repulse the Japanese expansion.
+Of strategic importance during the war were the coastwatchers operating in remote locations, often on Japanese held islands, providing early warning and intelligence of Japanese naval, army and aircraft movements during the campaign.

+Islanders Biuku Gasa and Eroni Kumana were the first to find the shipwrecked John F. Kennedy and his crew of the PT-109.
+They suggested writing a rescue message on a coconut, and delivered the coconut by paddling a dugout canoe.
+The coconut was later kept on Kennedy's desk when he became President of the United States.